Urban Subbasins with Storm Sewer Interconnects

 Hydrological Analysis

-Hydrological analysis is the foundation of storm sewer system design.
-It estimates the volume and peak rate of runoff generated from each subbasin during storm events.
+Hydrologic analysis is the foundation of storm sewer system design.
+It estimates the runoff volume and peak discharge generated from each subbasin during a storm event.
+Selecting the right method is important because using a method outside the intended range can produce unreliable flow estimates and lead to under-designed or over-designed infrastructure.

-• Rational Method – Ideal for small urban catchments; estimates peak discharge using rainfall intensity, runoff coefficient, and time of concentration.
+• Rational Method: Best suited for small urban catchments, typically under 80 hectares (200 acres).
+Estimates peak discharge using rainfall intensity, the runoff coefficient, and the time of concentration.
+Simple, widely accepted, and appropriate for inlet and pipe sizing in urban settings.

-• SCS Curve Number Method – Considers soil type, land use, and antecedent moisture conditions to estimate runoff.
+• SCS Curve Number Method: Considers soil type, land use, and antecedent moisture conditions to estimate runoff volume and peak discharge.
+More appropriate for larger or more complex drainage areas where storage and routing effects are significant.

 Pipe Sizing

-Proper pipe sizing is essential to ensure that storm sewer systems can convey peak flows without surcharge or overflow.
+Proper pipe sizing is essential to ensure that storm sewer systems can convey peak flows without surcharge, overflow, or excessive backwater effects.
+Undersized pipes are one of the most common causes of localized urban flooding.

 Key considerations for pipe sizing include: